Spain joblessness hits new high, fuelling austerity debate

 Most Spanish companies are currently cut off from regular loan financing, a situation that has fuelled a sharp increase in bankruptcies in the first quarter of the year.

 Hundreds of other firms are shutting down or leaving Spain, such as French electronics retailer Darty, while the country's biggest employers are making mass layoffs.
-Airline Iberia (IBE.MC), international telecoms group Vodafone (VOD.L) and Madrid's public television station Telemadrid all announced plans to cut thousands of jobs in the first part of this year.
+Airline Iberia, international telecoms group Vodafone and Madrid's public television station Telemadrid all announced plans to cut thousands of jobs in the first part of this year.

 Youth unemployment has soared to 57 percent and Spain's population fell last year for the first time on record as young people and immigrants who came to Spain to work in the once booming construction industry, flee the crisis.